-To learn more about saving money on your energy bills, take a look at our guide: seven ways to save on energy costs this winter.
+To learn more about saving money on your energy bills, take a look at our guide: how to prepare your home for winter.

 Make your home as cosy as you can by making some simple changes.
 A good place to start is by investing in some snuggly throws and cushions for your sofa or bed.

 If you combine these with some cosy socks and jumpers, you’ll feel more comfortable when you’re relaxing on the sofa and may be able to turn the heating down a degree or two – win-win!

 For more ideas on how to decorate your home cost-effectively, take a look at our tips: Upcycling: what it is and how to get started.

 Christmas is coming.
 It’s an expensive time of year for many of us and can mean a huge bill in January if you put it all on your credit card.

 If you start early, you can spread the cost and plan exactly what you want to buy each person.
 You could also try setting a budget.
 That way you’re less likely to splurge and buy the first thing you see without considering the cost.

 For more tips on saving money in the run up to Christmas, take a look at our guide on how to plan the Christmas we've all been waiting for without breaking the bank.

 If you’re going to be travelling to see friends and family over the Christmas period, it’s a good idea to book your travel tickets in advance.
 This helps you spread the cost of Christmas a bit further, and tickets are often cheaper the further in advance you book them – especially train tickets.